srrmtt/srrmtt/README.md

 ### Hi there 👋

 I'm a fresh graduated Computer Science Student in Artificial Intelligence.
-Here are stored some of my university project and some of my current works.
+Here are stored some of my university projects and some of my current works.

 - 📫 How to reach me: serra.matteo.sm@gmail.com
 <!--